top of page

 By Moraa Nyangorora

-Food justice activists at COP30 are opposed to continued heavy financing to corporates at the expense of local solutions.
+Food justice activists at COP30 are opposed to the continued heavy financing of corporations at the expense of local solutions.

 They are warning that corporate influence over global food and climate negotiations is worsening hunger and accelerating emissions, as tangible solutions remain ignored.